HumanBrainProject/img-svc-tasks/README.md

-# Tasks that can be invoked by the Image Service on the HPC signature_version
+# Tasks that can be invoked by the Image Service on the HPC workers

-# Main wrapper script
+# Scripts in the package

 ## `ingest`

-Combines arguments from the other sub-modules and does all steps  in on script.
+Combines arguments from the other sub-modules and does all steps in one Command Line Interface.

+It has the advantage of executing a complete process with a single Unicore job definition.

 Example